JesseEmond/theoretical/merge/README.md

           new_buffer_start, new_buffer_length)  # dimensions of sections change
 ```

-We can now get back to how we could move the `Z` biggest elements:
+We can now get back to how we could move the `Z` biggest elements to the end:

 ```python
 def move_k_biggest_elements_to_end(A, xs_start, xs_length, ys_start, ys_length, k):